 We also invite nominations for the Culture of Mentoring Award.
 This award recognizes mentoring programs in departments and other academic units for an ongoing commitment to the development and success of effective faculty mentoring activities in those units.

-Complete award criteria and instructions for submitting a nomination are available on the USC Mellon Mentoring Awards webpage.
+Complete award criteria and instructions for submitting nominations are available on the USC Mellon Mentoring Awards webpage.

 For questions, contact Melissa Jones, Special Events Coordinator, via e-mail at firstname.lastname@example.org.

-In 2007-2008, USC embarked on a six year partnership with the Andrew W. Mellon Foundation to build on the successes already achieved with the goal of integrating mentoring throughout this large and complex research university.
-This effort is founded on three insights: First, mentoring will thrive only if it becomes part of the culture.
+From 2008 to 2014, USC partnered with the Andrew W. Mellon Foundation to build on its previous achievements in integrating mentoring practices throughout the large and complex research university.
+This effort was founded on three insights: First, mentoring will thrive only if it becomes part of the culture.
 Second, the faculty is the key constituency in securing long-term change in the university.
-Third, mentoring will thrive as faculty increasingly understand that it is the key tool for academic success.
+Third, mentoring will thrive as faculty increasingly understand that it is a key tool for academic success.

 The Office of the Vice Provost for Faculty Affairs, in conjunction with the University Committee on Appointments, Promotion and Tenure, hosts a number of workshops for faculty each academic year to provide transparency and guidance on the tenure process.